“You’re so vain, you probably think this song is about you”- Carly Simon

 If Karen and Jack do end up entering couples counseling, which they will need to should they want to remain in the relationship, they may be in constant contract negotiations for a long time.

 Yet there’s a creative genius behind Karen’s relational patterns.
 The four year old parts of her (frightened, angry, lonely and abandoned) that got pushed aside when dealing with her mother’s abuse for years kept desperately trying to find ways to have their story seen and heard by none other than Karen.
 One of their tactics was to find just the perfect partner to contract with who will help them re enact their story.
 They are the parts of her and of you for that matter if you can relate to Karen’s story, who signed the invisible implicit contract in the first place.

 The good news is, once you see what these parts are up to, you can then take a front row seat to their show, just as Karen did.
 With a little curiosity and a lot of compassion that allows these injured parts to grieve and heal in their own time and space, you will be able to rip up that contract and get off the rollercoaster for good.
 And if you start to waffle when your partner makes desperate attempts to lure you back in, try imagining yourself saying the crass words of my former client: “Go suck on a big fat d**k”.
 Allow that energy to fill your body with courage.
 Next take a long slow deep breath, find some stillness and pause.
 Then, calmly look your partner in the eye and say these two words.

-My new book: Finding Hope in the Crisis: A Therapist's Perspective on Love, Loss, and Courage is now available for sale on Amazon and Barnes and Noble.
+My new book: Finding Hope in the Crisis: A Therapist's Perspective on Love, Loss, and Courage teaches how to understand and survive narcissistic abuse and is now available for sale on Amazon and Barnes and Noble.
 To learn more about it, preview the first couples or order it, click here.